pgspider/griddb_fdw/README.md

 - Supprt SELECT and INSERT

 For SELECT, you can enable partial execution mode as follows:

 ```
 SET griddbfdw.enable_partial_execution TO TRUE;
 ```

 - Supprt UPDATE and DELETE
-- WHERE clauses are pushdowned
+- WHERE clauses are push downed

 ## 4. Limitations
 #### Record is updated by INSERT command if a record with same rowkey as new record exists in GridDB.
 In this case, griddb_fdw raises the warning.

 ```
 INSERT INTO ft1 VALUES(100, 'AAA');
 INSERT INTO ft1 VALUES(100, 'BBB'); -- Same as "UPDATE ft1 SET b = 'BBB' WHERE a = 100;"